Last Upated: January 11, 2023

 For a real-world example, check out Polk County Public Schools’ process for open enrollment.
 Generally, parents are responsible for transportation of students participating in open enrollment.

-The average per-pupil spending in Florida is $9,937.
+The average per-pupil spending in Florida is $10,401.
 Find out more about public schools in your state at the Florida Department of Education.

+Also, in some cases, families can choose public schools outside their district; contact your local school district to see if this is an option for you.
 For a real-world example of the transfer process and timeline, check out Atlanta Public Schools’ application process.
 Note that parents are usually responsible for transportation of students participating in open enrollment.

-The average per-pupil spending in Georgia is $11,707.
+The average per-pupil spending in Georgia is $12,145.
 Find out more about public schools in your state at the Georgia Department of Education.

 In Hawaii, the state operates as a single school district divided into 15 “complex areas.”
 Hawaii parents should contact the state education agency about its open enrollment policies, and whether they can consider schools outside their assigned area.
 A “geographic exception” transfer may be allowed, for example, if a student wishes to attend a public school with a special program of study not offered in their home school.
+Public schools are not allowed to charge tuition for transfer students.

-The average per-pupil spending in Hawaii is $16,564.
+The average per-pupil spending in Hawaii is $16,550.
 Find out more about public schools in your state at the Hawaii State Department of Education.

 Idaho has unrestricted open enrollment for public school.
-What this means is that you can send your child to any public school in Idaho regardless of where you live or where the school is located.
+What this means is that you can likely send your child to any public school in Idaho regardless of where you live or where the school is located.
 You can take advantage of this valuable option by visiting multiple public schools near you and discovering which is the best fit for your family.
 For a real-world example of the transfer process, check out Boise School District’s application guidelines.
 Parents are responsible for transportation of students participating in open enrollment.

 Also, don’t forget that through the state’s Advanced Opportunities program, every public school student in Idaho is allocated $4,125 to use in grades 7-12.
 These funds can be used for dual credits, Advanced Placement Exam fees, professional certifications, workforce training, or other qualified expenses.

-The average per-pupil spending in Idaho is $8,272.
+The average per-pupil spending in Idaho is $9,053.
 Find out more about public schools in your state at the Idaho Department of Education.

 For a real-world example of the transfer process, check out the application materials for intradistrict transfers in the Community Consolidated School District 15.

-The average per-pupil spending in Illinois is $17,293.
+The average per-pupil spending in Illinois is $18,316.
 Find out more about public schools in your state at the Illinois State Board of Education.

 In particular, parents can request that their child transfer to another district if there are crowded conditions at their current school or if another school district offers curriculum important to their child’s vocational aspirations.
 If you would like to participate in open enrollment, contact your local district to learn more.

-The average per-pupil spending in Indiana is $10,935.
+The average per-pupil spending in Indiana is $11,538.
 Find out more about public schools in your state at the Indiana Department of Education.

-Iowa has unrestricted open enrollment for public school.
-Based on Iowa’s recently-expanded laws, families can apply to any traditional public school, even one in another district, at any time during the year.
+Iowa has flexible open enrollment for public school.
+Based on Iowa’s recently-expanded laws, families can generally apply to any traditional public school district at any time during the year.
 Of course, schools may deny a request if there is not enough classroom space.
-For a real-world example of the transfer process, check out Davenport Community Schools’ open enrollment application.
+Also, districts can set their own policies for transfers within their district.

 Some students participating in open enrollment, including those meeting certain income guidelines, are provided transportation to their public school of choice by their assigned district.
+Once a student’s open enrollment request is approved, the family does not need to re-apply each school year.

-The average per-pupil spending in Iowa is $11,958.
+The average per-pupil spending in Iowa is $13,835.
 Find out more about public schools in your state at the Iowa Department of Education and Iowa Legal Aid.

 Open enrollment will soon be expanding in Kansas!
 A bill passed in 2022 will allow students to transfer to any public school district with the room to take them, starting in 2024.

-The average per-pupil spending in Kansas is $12,697.
+The average per-pupil spending in Kansas is $13,449.
 Find out more about public schools in your state at the Kansas State Department of Education.

 Kentucky has more than 170 public school districts and flexible open enrollment for public school.
-What this means is that in most cases you can choose to send your child to a public school in your district other than the one you have been assigned.
+What this means is that in many cases you can choose to send your child to a public school in your district other than the one you have been assigned.
 Additionally, as of July 2022, all Kentucky families are able to apply to public schools in other districts.
 If you would like to participate in open enrollment, contact your local district to learn more.
 In some cases, receiving districts in Kentucky charge fees for out-of-district students.

 If you live in Jefferson County, note that the large district’s assignment plan will be dramatically changing starting in the 2023-2024 school year.
 “Choice zones” will be established to give families more options near their homes and expand magnet offerings.

-The average per-pupil spending in Kentucky is $11,397.
+The average per-pupil spending in Kentucky is $12,126.
 Find out more about public schools in your state at the Kentucky Department of Education.

 In most cases in Louisiana, each district decides whether it will participate in open enrollment.
 So, Louisiana parents should check with their local school district if they wish to participate in open enrollment.
 The state only requires districts to offer open enrollment in certain circumstances, such as when students wish to transfer from a school in academic distress to a school that is not in academic distress.
 New Orleans families wishing to transfer schools can find information and apply online at Nola Public Schools.